Bowen2010226/gamershield/README.md

 # gamershield
-library for ruilong maker gamershield
+a Javascript library for ruilong maker gamershield